—- plugin —-

 The plugin selects items to be included using the items' publication date, the embargo date/time of the campaign, and the repeat interval. phplist treats the embargo date/time as being in the database server's local time zone.
 When fetching items from a feed the plugin converts the published date/time to the server's local time zone so that it can be compared directly with the embargo.

-If a campaign repeats at 09:00 each day, then it will include items published from 09:00 the previous day, with the embargo time and items published times being treated as being in the server's local time zone.
+As an example, if a campaign repeats at 09:00 each day, then it will include items published from 09:00 the previous day, with the embargo time and items published times being treated as being in the server's local time zone.
 Feeds do not always provide items in order of publication date, so this will not necessarily select the items most recently provided.

-When there are insufficient items to be included then the plugin will modify the campaign's embargo date/time by adding the repeat interval instead of allowing phplist to send a campaign with no items.
+If there are insufficient items to be included then the plugin will modify the campaign's embargo date/time by adding the repeat interval instead of allowing phplist to send a campaign with no items.
 For example, a daily campaign at 09:00 will be changed to 09:00 on the next day, with the campaign status remaining at “submitted”.
 The plugin adds an entry to the phplist event log when it does this.

 So, for example, when creating the campaign the subject is entered as: